 In some cases, surgery can be used to clear the airway, but in most cases it’s best to try oral appliance therapy first.
 Children with sleep apnea may benefit from tonsil and adenoid removal, however.

-To learn whether we can help treat your obstructive sleep apnea, please contact Beyond Exceptional Dentistry in Savannah, Georgia today for an appointment with one of our dentists.
+To learn whether we can help treat your obstructive sleep apnea, please contact Durham for Beyond Exceptional Dentistry in Savannah, Georgia today for an appointment with one of our dentists.
 Your happier, healthier life awaits!
 Call now at (912) 234-8282.